vuralcanasal/GitNotes/01_git.md

 >
 > +`git diff` shows the changes in your working directory.

-The output says you there are changes in 03_Git_Diff.md file.
+The output says there are changes in 03_Git_Diff.md file.
 If the line starts with "-", it means that it is the old line from the old version of the file.
-If the line start with "+", it means that it is the new line from the new version of the file. "# Git Diff" is the old line and "# Git Diff (Comparisons)", "You can see changes between branches, files, etc.", " " and "`git diff` shows the changes in your working directory." are the new lines in 03_Git_Diff.md file.
+If the line starts with "+", it means that it is the new line from the new version of the file. "# Git Diff" is the old line and "# Git Diff (Comparisons)", "You can see changes between branches, files, etc.", " " and "`git diff` shows the changes in your working directory." are the new lines in 03_Git_Diff.md file.

 `git diff HEAD` compares the working directory and the last commit.